antony-praveen/Ecom/ecom/README.txt

 Step 5:Run the server
         1. python manage.py runserver   (click enter)

-        (NOTE: for changing the add any number end of the above command).
+        (NOTE: for changing the add any number end of the above command)..